ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/09-Security/03-Depth.md

 ## Preparations

-Before we limit our server to a certain query depth its important to inspect the the GraphQL requests in our system and decide on what an appropriate query depth is for our model.
+Before we limit our server to a specific execution depth, it's crucial to inspect the GraphQL schema and decide the appropriate execution depth for our model.

-Lets say we discovered that the following query is the deepest GraphQL request we do against our backend.
+Let's say we discovered that the following request is the deepest GraphQL request that actually makes sense since if we wanted to go deeper, we would create circular references in our graph.

 ```graphql
 query GetChartData{